drobnikj/apify-act-crawlers-stats/README.md

 # apify-act-crawlers-stats

 Apify act aggregate stats from Apify crawlers by selected period.
+It generates html page with crawlers stats.

 ## Input